 George was in Heywood House at Denstone College for five years, leaving in 1940.

-We don’t know very much about George’s months in Oxford, except that he was Junior Common Room shove-halfpenny champion in 1941.
+It does not record an achievement of which we know he was very proud; he was Junior Common Room shove-halfpenny champion in 1941.

 You’re in the Army now

 In January 1942, he caught the train to Officer’s training near what is now Alton Towers on a very snowy day.
 At the station, the cab could not take all of the newly arrived cadets from the station, so they sent their luggage and walked, taking a short cut across the fields that George knew from his cross country running days at Denstone College, arriving at about the same time as the taxi.

 At Alton Towers, the officer cadets were taught the jobs of all the various roles in the Royal Artillery.